-When creating a Databricks Personal Access Token, using a non-expiring token is recommended so that access to the data source is not lost unexpectedly.
+Enter your Databricks API Token.
+Use a non-expiring token so that access to the data source is not lost unexpectedly.

 - Immuta pushes down joins to be processed on the native database when possible.
 To ensure this happens, make sure the connection information matches between data sources, including host, port, ssl, username, and password.
 You will see performance degradation on joins against the same database if this information doesn't match.